sphinx-doc/sphinx/doc/config.rst

    %Y'`` (or, if translation is enabled with :confval:`language`, am equivalent
    %format for the selected locale).

+.. confval:: highlight_language

+   The default language to highlight source code in.
+The default is ``'python'``.
+The value should be a valid Pygments lexer name, see :ref:`code-examples` for more details.

+   .. versionadded:: 0.5

 .. confval:: pygments_style

    The style name to use for Pygments highlighting of source code.
 Default is